Crazy-Marvin/EllaTheGame/.github/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-Check out the [README](https://github.com/Crazy-Marvin/Flashy/blob/trunk/README.md) file for an overview of the project.
+Check out the [README](https://github.com/Crazy-Marvin/EllaTheGame/blob/trunk/README.md) file for an overview of the project.

 ## Any contributions you make will be under the Apache License 2.0

-When you submit code changes, they are subject to the same [Apache License](https://www.apache.org/licenses/LICENSE-2.0) as the project.
+When you submit code changes, they are subject to the same [MIT License](https://choosealicense.com/licenses/mit/) as the project.
 If you have any concerns, please contact the project maintainers.

-## How to Contribute Code
+## How to contribute code

 These are the steps you should take to contribute to this project: